Loader gif

 Never pay medical bills you don’t understand.

 This is especially true if you get bills from other providers, such as labs and radiologists.
-Mistakes and even fraud are all too common.
+Mistakes and even are all too common.

 Read every line of your bill, as ask your main provider if you’re not sure a charge is correct.